Tyler Deric

-John Tyler Deric (born August 30, 1988) is an American soccer player who plays as a goalkeeper for USL Championship club FC Tulsa.
+John Tyler Deric (born August 30, 1988) is a former American soccer player who played as a goalkeeper.

 Early career

 Deric was coached by Scot Dymond at Texans SC during his youth career.
 Deric spent his high school years at Klein High School in Spring, Texas.
 There, Deric lead the Bearkats to a UIL 5A state championship in 2005 and received the honor of being named to the All-Tournament team as a sophomore in high school.
 His successful 2005 season came with a call up to the Texas ODP team.
 Deric was named, along with 49 other players, as the top 50 players to watch in the graduating class of 2007 by Top Drawer Soccer.
 In addition to his career at Klein High School, Deric joined the Houston Dynamo Academy on January 24, 2007.
 Deric soon gathered the attention of academy coach James Clarkson and Dynamo head coach Dominic Kinnear preceding his participation in the Dynamo Trials in 2008.

 Deric attended the University of North Carolina from 2007 to 2008.
 During his time at UNC, he was awarded the Atlantic Coast Conference All-Freshman Honors after having started 17 out of the 20 games as a freshman.
 Deric had a .94 goals against average in his first year along with 48 saves and six clean sheets.